Nanjiao station

-Nanjiao station (南漖站) is a station on Line 22 of the Guangzhou Metro currently under construction.
+Nanjiao station is a station on Line 22 of the Guangzhou Metro.
 It is located under Huancai South Road, in the Liwan District of Guangzhou.
-It is expected to open in December 2025.
+It opened on 29 December 2025.

 Station layout

-The station is expected to have 4 exits.
+Structure

+The station is a two-storey underground station.
+The ground level is the exit, and it is surrounded by Huancui South Road, Libai Science and Technology Park, Nanyi Village and other nearby buildings.
+The first floor is the concourse, and the second floor are the platforms.
 There is a single storage line to the west of the station.